 Louise was awarded a place at Chetham’s School of Music in Manchester to study with Eira Lynn Jones.
 During this time Louise won the Ida Carroll String Prize for outstanding musical achievement, and was subsequently awarded an entrance scholarship to study at the Royal Northern College of Music.

 Completing her undergraduate course in 2005, with a First Class BMus (Hons) degree, and her post-graduate diploma (PGDip) with Distinction in Performance in 2006, Louise went on to complete a Masters Degree (MMus) in 2007, again with Distinction in Performance.
 She concluded her time at the RNCM by winning the Concerto Competition.
 After graduating, Louise was immediately invited onto the Live Music Now Scheme (founded by Yehudi Menuhin) which involved extensive touring around the country giving solo recitals and educational workshops to an enormous range of audiences.

-Recent highlights have included Buxton, Ryedale and Ripon Festivals, as well as a residency at the 2023 Whiddon Autumn Festival which included performances with Corvus Consort.
+Recent highlights have included Buxton, Ryedale, Ripon and Lake District Summer International Festivals, as well as a residency at the 2023 Whiddon Autumn Festival, which included performances with Corvus Consort.